Theater Play

 Theater is an artistic genre that has been produced for a long time: Its origins date back to Ancient Greece (6th century BC).
 Greek society used theater as an instrument of civic education and transmission of its extensive mythology.
 Its actors used masks to represent each character, in addition to other scenic elements.

-You may be interested: The Mona Lisa
+You may be interested: Rhythm

 There were great Greek playwrights of both comedy (e.g., Aristophanes and Menander) and tragedy (e.g., Sophocles, Euripides, and Aeschylus).
 Many of his works are still performed in our times.